okbob/plpgsql_check/README.md

     NOTICE:  #0 PL/pgSQL function inline_code_block line 1 at PERFORM
     DO

+Attention: When plpgsql assertions is enabled, then assert expression is evaluated 2x times - first by plpgsql_check's tracer, second by plpgsql engine.

 Tracer can show usage of subtransaction buffer id (`nxids`).
 The displayed `tnl` number is transaction nesting level number (for plpgsql it depends on deep of blocks with exception's handlers).